State Rally is the biggest, annual state-wide Scout event in the NSW Scout calendar. This event is open to ALL Scouts in NSW.

 - Have consent from their parents/guardian

-- Must be registered as a Venturer in Scouts NSW or a member of Guides NSW & ACT at the time of application and through until 1 August 2021
+- Must be registered as a Venturer Scout in Scouts NSW or a member of Guides NSW & ACT at the time of application and through until 7 August 2023.

-- Be willing to be part of support team for State Rally
+- Be willing to be part of the support team for State Rally

 - Have consent from their parents/guardian

-- Must be registered as a Rover, Leader or Adult Helper in Scouts NSW or Guides NSW & ACT at the time of application and through till 1st August 2021 holding a valid Working With Children Check.
+- Must be registered as a Rover Scout, Leader or Adult Helper in Scouts NSW or Guides NSW & ACT at the time of application and through till 7 August 2023 holding a valid Working With Children Check.

-State Rally starts on Friday 30 July 2021 at Cataract Scout Park.
-The entrance to Cataract Scout Park is located on Baden Powell Drive, Appin.
+State Rally starts on Friday 4 August 2023 at Cataract Activity Centre.
+The entrance to Cataract Activity Centre is located on Baden-Powell Drive, Appin.
 There are NO public transport access options.

 The best way to work out what you do and don’t need is to go on a practice hike with your pack.
 When you get home again, get out everything you took and consider whether you really needed it.
 Think about how you can use gear for more than one use.
 Do you need a big heavy jacket when you have a t-shirt, a long sleeve shirt and a light jumper that you can wear together?
 Consider the weather you may encounter and how much walking you will do.
 Don’t let mum and dad pack for you (they will pack too much!).